 10 YEARS OF THE BRANTRY FLEADH!

 The weekend of 3rd-5th August will see the return of the Brantry Fleadh 2018.
-Headlined by Cara Dillion, Flook, and ZoDoMo, it is supported by the Mid Ulster Council, Arts council NI, HLF Big Lottery fund, and Comhaltas Ceoltoiri Eireann.
+Headlined by Cara Dillion, Flook, and ZoDoMo, it is supported by the Mid Ulster Council, Arts council NI and Comhaltas Ceoltoiri Eireann.
 This significant annual event now in its 10th consecutive year takes place at The Brantry Bard Cultural Centre, near Dungannon, Co Tyrone, and reflects all things positive about the traditional and cultural arts, through a series of concerts, music sessions, workshops, song and dance, lasting into the wee small hours!

 The Fleadh commences on Friday 3rd August with an evening of song featuring the brilliant Cara Dillion, returning to the Brantry Fleadh for the second time in recent years.
 This extraordinary Irish singer has been captivating audiences and achieving exceptional acclaim for over 20 years.
 She has (according to Mojo magazine) “Quite possibly the world’s most beautiful female voice” Cara will be supported in song by local Tyrone man Niall Hanna, a traditional/folk singer and guitarist from Derrytresk on the shores of Lough Neagh.
 Niall has been immersed in traditional singing from a young age, a legacy left behind by his grandfather Geordie Hanna and his sister Sarah Ann O’Neill.